oveddan/blog/content/posts/drawing-on-everything/drawing-apps/index.md

 classes: ["Drawing on Everything"]
 projects: [""]
 draft: false
+featuredImageResource:
+  src: "images/featured"
+description: "For the first homework assignment of Drawing on Everything, we were instructed to try 3 drawing apps.
+Here are my experiences with a few of them"
 ---

 For the first homework assignment of Drawing on Everything, we were instructed to try 3 drawing apps.
 Here are my experiences with a few of them: